Ions

 Verify that all settings are consistent.

-class DREAM.Settings.Equations.IonSpecies.IonSpecies(settings, name, Z, ttype=0, Z0=None, isotope=0, SPIMolarFraction=- 1.0, opacity_mode=1, charged_diffusion_mode=1, charged_prescribed_diffusion=None, rChargedPrescribedDiffusion=None, tChargedPrescribedDiffusion=None, neutral_diffusion_mode=1, neutral_prescribed_diffusion=None, rNeutralPrescribedDiffusion=None, tNeutralPrescribedDiffusion=None, charged_advection_mode=1, charged_prescribed_advection=None, rChargedPrescribedAdvection=None, tChargedPrescribedAdvection=None, neutral_advection_mode=1, neutral_prescribed_advection=None, rNeutralPrescribedAdvection=None, tNeutralPrescribedAdvection=None, t_transp_expdecay_all_cs=None, t_transp_start_expdecay_all_cs=0, diffusion_initial_all_cs=None, diffusion_final_all_cs=0, advection_initial_all_cs=None, advection_final_all_cs=0, r_expdecay_all_cs=None, t_expdecay_all_cs=None, init_equil=False, T=None, n=None, r=None, t=None, interpr=None, interpt=None, tritium=False, hydrogen=False)
+class DREAM.Settings.Equations.IonSpecies.IonSpecies(settings, name, Z, ttype=0, Z0=None, isotope=0, SPIMolarFraction=- 1.0, opacity_mode=1, charged_diffusion_mode=1, charged_prescribed_diffusion=None, rChargedPrescribedDiffusion=None, tChargedPrescribedDiffusion=None, neutral_diffusion_mode=1, neutral_prescribed_diffusion=None, rNeutralPrescribedDiffusion=None, tNeutralPrescribedDiffusion=None, charged_advection_mode=1, charged_prescribed_advection=None, rChargedPrescribedAdvection=None, tChargedPrescribedAdvection=None, neutral_advection_mode=1, neutral_prescribed_advection=None, rNeutralPrescribedAdvection=None, tNeutralPrescribedAdvection=None, t_transp_expdecay_all_cs=None, t_transp_start_expdecay_all_cs=0, diffusion_initial_all_cs=None, diffusion_final_all_cs=0, diffusion_offset_all_cs=0, advection_initial_all_cs=None, advection_final_all_cs=0, advection_offset_all_cs=0, r_expdecay_all_cs=None, t_expdecay_all_cs=None, init_equil=False, T=None, n=None, r=None, t=None, interpr=None, interpt=None, tritium=False, hydrogen=False)

 Bases: object

-__init__(settings, name, Z, ttype=0, Z0=None, isotope=0, SPIMolarFraction=- 1.0, opacity_mode=1, charged_diffusion_mode=1, charged_prescribed_diffusion=None, rChargedPrescribedDiffusion=None, tChargedPrescribedDiffusion=None, neutral_diffusion_mode=1, neutral_prescribed_diffusion=None, rNeutralPrescribedDiffusion=None, tNeutralPrescribedDiffusion=None, charged_advection_mode=1, charged_prescribed_advection=None, rChargedPrescribedAdvection=None, tChargedPrescribedAdvection=None, neutral_advection_mode=1, neutral_prescribed_advection=None, rNeutralPrescribedAdvection=None, tNeutralPrescribedAdvection=None, t_transp_expdecay_all_cs=None, t_transp_start_expdecay_all_cs=0, diffusion_initial_all_cs=None, diffusion_final_all_cs=0, advection_initial_all_cs=None, advection_final_all_cs=0, r_expdecay_all_cs=None, t_expdecay_all_cs=None, init_equil=False, T=None, n=None, r=None, t=None, interpr=None, interpt=None, tritium=False, hydrogen=False)
+__init__(settings, name, Z, ttype=0, Z0=None, isotope=0, SPIMolarFraction=- 1.0, opacity_mode=1, charged_diffusion_mode=1, charged_prescribed_diffusion=None, rChargedPrescribedDiffusion=None, tChargedPrescribedDiffusion=None, neutral_diffusion_mode=1, neutral_prescribed_diffusion=None, rNeutralPrescribedDiffusion=None, tNeutralPrescribedDiffusion=None, charged_advection_mode=1, charged_prescribed_advection=None, rChargedPrescribedAdvection=None, tChargedPrescribedAdvection=None, neutral_advection_mode=1, neutral_prescribed_advection=None, rNeutralPrescribedAdvection=None, tNeutralPrescribedAdvection=None, t_transp_expdecay_all_cs=None, t_transp_start_expdecay_all_cs=0, diffusion_initial_all_cs=None, diffusion_final_all_cs=0, diffusion_offset_all_cs=0, advection_initial_all_cs=None, advection_final_all_cs=0, advection_offset_all_cs=0, r_expdecay_all_cs=None, t_expdecay_all_cs=None, init_equil=False, T=None, n=None, r=None, t=None, interpr=None, interpt=None, tritium=False, hydrogen=False)

 Constructor.